Language Access Plan

 • Assessing employee awareness of language access policies and procedures

-Every two years, CalHHS will generate and update the list of minimum threshold languages for the translation of vital documents and essential web content.
-Consistent with CalHHS Policy, the DOR’s Language Access Plan will be reviewed, revised, if necessary, by the DOR’s OCR, and resubmitted to CalHHS every two years.
-Revisions will address any changes in the Title VI four-factor analysis; whether existing policies and procedures are meeting the needs of LEP individuals; whether staff is sufficiently trained; and whether identified resources for assistance are up-to-date, available, accessible, and viable.
+Every two years, CalHHS updates the list of minimum threshold languages for the translation of vital documents and essential web content.
+Consistent with CalHHS Policy, the DOR’s LAP will be reviewed, revised, if necessary, by the DOR’s OCR, and resubmitted to CalHHS every two years.
+Revisions will address any changes in the Five Factor Analysis; whether existing policies and procedures are meeting the needs of LEP individuals; whether staff is sufficiently trained; and whether identified resources for assistance are up-to-date, available, accessible, and viable.

 Reevaluations will incorporate, as appropriate, new programs, new legal requirements, additional vital documents, and community input on the Language Access Plan.